Cardiovascular Disease Risk Calculator

 What is a QRISK score of 30?
 A QRISK score of 30 would indicate a 30% estimated risk of experiencing a cardiovascular event, such as a heart attack or stroke, within the next 10 years.
 This suggests a relatively high level of cardiovascular risk.

-See also 19.99 Interest Rate Calculator
+See also Compound Interest vs. Simple Interest Calculator

 What level of cholesterol requires statins?
 The decision to prescribe statins for high cholesterol levels is based on several factors, including the type of cholesterol (LDL or low-density lipoprotein cholesterol), the presence of other cardiovascular risk factors, and an individual’s overall risk profile.
 Generally, statins may be considered when LDL cholesterol levels are significantly elevated and lifestyle changes alone are insufficient to manage the risk.